Oxsomi/core3/docs/graphics_api.md

 info.presentModePriorities are the requests for what type of swapchains are desired by the application.
 Keeping this empty means [ mailbox, fifo, fifoRelaxed, immediate ].
 On Android mailbox is unsupported because it may introduce another swapchain image, the rest is driver dependent if it's supported.
 Immediate is always supported, so make sure to always request immediate otherwise createSwapchain may fail (depending on device + driver).
 For more info see Swapchain/Present mode.

 info.usage in this case allows the swapchain to be used for compute shaders.
 If this is not required, please try to avoid it.
-It might introduce reduced or remove compression for the swapchain depending on the underlying hardware.
+It might reduce or remove compression for the swapchain depending on the underlying hardware.

 ### Present mode